codeplaysoftware/computecpp-sdk/include/vptr/README.md

 dereferenced on the host, but host accessors can be constructed once the buffer is retrieved.

-## Experimental ComputeCpp Integration
----

-ComputeCpp (since version 0.2.1) supports integration with the PointerMapper.
-This is an experimental feature at the moment, and not intended for general usage.
-To enable testing of the experimental interface support, pass `COMPUTECPP_INTERFACE=ON` to the CMake configuration line.

 ## Building tests
----

 ```bash
 mkdir build && cd build # in SDK root
 cmake .. -DComputeCpp_DIR=/path/to/computecpp -DCOMPUTECPP_SDK_BUILD_TESTS=ON